 It may seem like you’re just piling your work onto someone else, but delegating is necessary for actual team productivity (not just busywork), by removing bottlenecks, and allowing your team to learn or expand their skills.

-Aside from getting work off your plate and allowing you to focus on tasks with which you can add more value, delegating empowers your employees.
+Aside from getting work off your plate and allowing you to focus on tasks with which you can add more value, delegate empowers your employees.
 It builds respect between you and your team members by giving them a boost in confidence and motivation.

 This, in turn, helps your company’s bottom line because teams are more efficient and therefore more productive with less wasted time.
 Plus, the workflow will be more seamless, resulting in work being done on time and with more enthusiasm, higher morale, and happier company culture.